Website Payments Pro Integration Guide

 The following diagram shows the relationship between Direct Payment and Express Checkout to a buyer.

-If a buyer pays using Express Checkout, PayPal provides a checkout experience that streamlines checkout.
+- If a buyer uses Express Checkout to pay, PayPal provides a checkout experience that streamlines checkout.
 Even if buyers do not pay using Express Checkout, they can still pay by credit or debit card using Direct Payment.
 In this case, buyers might need to enter payment, billing, and shipping information.
 In both cases, buyers can stay on your website or are sent to the page of your choice.

 Note: Purchases through Direct Payment are not covered by the PayPal Seller Protection Policy.